-3. Disciplinary Procedures and Sanctions
+4. Disciplinary Procedures and Sanctions

-- SIMS will automatically record achievements through the register using a 1,2,3,4 system where 1 is Outstanding, 2 is Good, 3 is Requires Improvement and 4 is Inadequate.
+- SIMS will automatically record achievements through the register using a 1,2,3,4 system where 1 is Outstanding, 2 is Good, 3 is Requires Improvement and 4 Requires Significant Improvement.
 All staff should take the register at the start of the lesson and students should be issued with a 2 on the register to begin with.
 The expectation is that all students will be 'Good' during the lesson (the criteria for 'Good' is shared with staff and students).
-If their behaviour for learning in the lesson is 'Outstanding' the teacher will change their score to a 1. - Students will also be ranked by their "Behaviour Average" weekly which will give an indication of their overall behaviour for learning in lessons. - Where students cause low level disruption following a warning they must be issued with a 3 on the register.
+If their behaviour for learning in the lesson is 'Outstanding' the teacher will change their score to a 1. - 1s should not be given if the student is disproportionately late to the lesson. - Students will also be ranked by their "Behaviour Average" weekly which will give an indication of their overall behaviour for learning in lessons. - Where students cause low level disruption following a warning, or there is passive learning, they will be issued with a 3 on the register.
 3s should not be given for lack of homework or late to lesson.
-Any student who gets a 3 on the register could be issued with a teacher sanction dependent upon the circumstances. - For students who continue to cause disruption following a final warning they must be issued with a 4 on the register.
-There must also be a further consequence e.g. a detention which must be recorded in SIMS. - The member of staff issuing the 4 is responsible for contacting the student's parents to inform them of their poor behaviour. - For students who persist in disrupting the teaching and learning of others after receiving a 4 on the register and a further consequence, then the final option is to remove the student to the refocus room.
+Any student who gets a 3 on the register could be issued with a teacher sanction dependent upon the circumstances. - For students who are defiant or continue to cause significant disruption following a final warning they will be issued with a 4 on the register.
+A further consequence of a 30-minute detention will be issued which must be recorded in SIMS. - For students who are persistently defiant or who persist in disrupting the teaching and learning of others after receiving a 4 on the register, the final option is to remove the student to the refocus room.
 This must only be done once all other strategies have been exhausted.
-This must be recorded in SIMS and a detention given. - A Red Card is issued in extreme circumstances only and if immediate removal is felt necessary or where a student fails to comply with expectations.
-A Red Card is issued via a Microsoft Form.
-This must be logged in SIMS and a detention given. - Once issued, the student is collected by a member of pastoral staff and taken to the refocus room until the end of the lesson, as a minimum period.
+This must be recorded in SIMS and a 60-minute detention given. - The member of staff issuing the 4 is responsible for telephoning the student's parents to inform them of their poor behaviour. - A Red Card is issued in extreme circumstances only and if immediate removal is felt necessary or where a student fails to comply with expectations.
+A Red Card is issued via a Microsoft

+Form.
+Once issued, the student is collected by a member of pastoral staff and taken to the refocus room until the end of the lesson, as a minimum period.
 The student will be spoken to by a member of the pastoral team following this period of reflection and a judgement call is made by senior staff regarding whether the student is in the correct frame of mind to continue their learning in the classroom.
-The member of staff issuing the red card MUST input the relevant information onto SIMs for further action as necessary and contact parents. - Daily 30 minute centralised detentions are run by the MJ (Students are identified in an email from NB).
+The member of staff issuing the red card MUST input the relevant information onto SIMs for further action as necessary and contact parents.

+- Failure to behave appropriately within the Refocus Room could lead to a further sanction. - Daily 30 minute centralised detentions are run by the MJ (Students are identified in an email from NJM).